 During the life-cycle of an encounter it will pass through many statuses.
 Typically these are in order or the organizations workflow: planned, in-progress, finished/cancelled.
 This status information is often used for other things, and often an analysis of the status history is required.
 This could be done by scanning through all the versions of the encounter and then checking the period of each, and doing some form of post processing.
 To ease the burden of this (or where a system doesn't support resource histories) a status history component is included.

 There is no direct indication purely by the status field as to if an encounter is considered "admitted".
-The context of the encounter and business practices/policies/workflows/types can influence this definition. (e.g. Acure Care facility, Aged Care Centre, Outpatient Clinic, Emergency Dept, Community Based Clinic) Statuses of "arrived" or "inprogress" could be considered the start of the admission, and also have the presence of the hospitalization sub-component entered.
+The context of the encounter and business practices/policies/workflows/types can influence this definition. (e.g. Acute Care facility, Aged Care Centre, Outpatient Clinic, Emergency Dept, Community Based Clinic) Statuses of "arrived" or "in progress" could be considered the start of the admission, and also have the presence of the hospitalization sub-component entered.

-The "onleave" status may or may not be a part of the admission, for example if the patient was permitted to go home for a weekend or some other form of external event.
+The "on leave" status may or may not be a part of the admission, for example if the patient was permitted to go home for a weekend or some other form of external event.
 The location is also likely to be filled in with a location status of "present".
 For other examples such as an outpatient visit (Day Procedure - colonoscopy), the patient could also be considered to be admitted, hence the encounter doesn't have a fixed definition of admitted.
 At a minimum, we do believe that a patient IS admitted when the status is in-progress.

 Boundaries and Relationships